MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

 vec3  coreUnpackNormalMap     (in vec2)            // vector normal unpack (with z-reconstruction) vec3  coreUnpackNormalMapDeriv(in vec2)            // vector normal unpack (with partial-derivative)
 vec3  coreQuatApply           (in vec4, in vec3)   // quaternion transformation
-mat3  coreTranspose           (in mat3)            // matrix transpose
+mat2  coreTranspose           (in mat2)            // matrix transpose
+mat3  coreTranspose           (in mat3)
 mat4  coreTranspose           (in mat4)
 mat3  coreInvert              (in mat3)            // matrix invert
 mat4  coreInvert              (in mat4)